Home > Blog Posts > Saving On School & Holiday Expenses

 These are just a few ideas on how to make the school year go by a little more smoothly by saving on all those expenses.
-There are some other options available such as applying for Government benefits (Textbook and Resource Allowance, School Transport Assistance, ABSTUDY), or you could apply for an easy short-term personal loan with Jacaranda Finance.
-That way, you can get all the bulk payments out of the way without hassle and give yourself a little bit of breathing room while you pay off your loan.
+There are some other options available such as applying for Government benefits (Textbook and Resource Allowance, School Transport Assistance, ABSTUDY).
+Alternatively, could apply for an easy short-term personal loan with Jacaranda Finance.
+That way, you can get all the bulk payments out of the way without the hassle and give yourself a little bit of breathing room while you pay off your loan.

 Our application process is 100% online.
 We’ll endeavour to have an outcome on your application in just 60 minutes* and there’s no need to fill out a pile of paper forms.

 Please scroll up and use our handy online calculator to see what your weekly, monthly or fortnightly payments could look like.